Favicon

 Recommended approach

-Share a Build with an external freelancer or contractor (one-time review)
+Share a Build with an external freelancer for a one-time review

 Share a beta with an external QA studio for a limited testing period